 Everyone knows that college isn’t cheap.
-Other than the staggeringly high tuition costs, most college students also have to worry about a laundry list of other costs.
+Other than the staggeringly high tuition, college students also have to worry about a laundry list of other costs.
 This includes purchasing textbooks and materials for classes, paying rent and bills, and other necessities.
 Worrying about having to save money should not be the focus of your college career.
 You are there to learn, not to worry about the pennies that remain in your savings account!
-Although college is expensive, here are ways you can quickly cut down on how much you are paying, and save yourself and your parents a lot of money in the long run.
+Although college is expensive, there are ways you can quickly cut down on how much you are paying.
+Ultimately, you can save yourself and your parents a lot of money in the long run.
 So, let’s discuss some top ways to save money while in college.

 1. Look for scholarships.

 Scholarships are a great way to save money on college.
 There are hundreds of scholarships out there that you could be eligible to apply for.
 Some of the requirements can be as easy as being a certain ethnicity or playing a particular sport!
-Scholarships can give you a certain amount of money, such as $300, or can even cover your room and board for the semester.
+Scholarships can give you a set amount of money, or cover your room and board for the semester.

 Regardless of whether the scholarship is big or small, you’ll be saving money.
 Most students end up winning these scholarships because there are so few other applicants to compete against.
 So go ahead and look for those scholarship opportunities!